 Scrumptious Instant Pot Chili Mac made with lean beef, bell pepper, tomatoes, cheese, and classic seasonings for rich, bold chili flavor.
-This no-fuss chili mac recipe is on the table in 30 minutes!
+This no-fuss dinner recipe is on the table in 30 minutes!

 Instant Pot Chili Mac Ingredients